-This area is rich with history (George Washington crossed the Potomac here in 1748) and is known for its great outdoor recreation.
-It has one of the best fishing areas on the Potomac River and is popular with canoeists, hikers, and bikers.
-A four mile section of the canal at Oldtown was re-watered in the 1940s-1950s as a result of a community effort and provides a wonderful place to relax in a peaceful setting.
+This area is also known for its great outdoor recreation.
+It has one of the best fishing areas on the Potomac River and is popular with canoeists, hikers, and bikers, providing a wonderful place to relax in a peaceful setting.

 View near Oldtown by R. Blake Divilbliss